 - Welders and solderers

 Individuals working in any of these trades could have been exposed to asbestos.
-Ships, shipyards and docks incorporated various asbestos products throughout their construction.
+Ships, shipyards and docks incorporated various asbestos products.
 If exposed, workers risk asbestosis, lung cancer, mesothelioma and other asbestos illnesses.

-Navy veterans also risked exposure from ships and shipyards in Mobile.
+In addition to shipyard workers, Navy veterans also risked exposure from ships and shipyards in Mobile.
 Asbestos was used throughout living quarters, mess halls and other areas of the ships.
-Some veterans report asbestos dust falling from the ceilings during battle.
+Some veterans report asbestos dust falling from ship ceilings during battle.

-One of the most well-known shipyards in the country was the Alabama Drydock and Shipping Company (ADDSCO), located in Mobile.
+One of the most well-known shipyards in the country was the Alabama Dry Dock and Shipbuilding Company (ADDSCO), located in Mobile.
 ADDSCO became Alabama’s largest employer.
 It was also one of the largest employers in the southern United States.

 Many ADDSCO employees faced the risk of asbestos exposure.
-Most exposure occurred when building, repairing and refitting vessels.
-Vessels were often refitted instead of constructing new ships with safer asbestos alternatives.
+These exposures may have occurred when workers built, repaired and refitted vessels.
+Ships were often refitted instead of constructing new builds with safer asbestos alternatives.

-Numerous ADDSCO employees have filed lawsuits against asbestos manufacturers, including Johns Manville.
+Several ADDSCO employees have filed lawsuits against asbestos manufacturers, including Johns-Manville.
 These manufacturers produced the materials that led to exposure.
 Many instances of exposure occurred during and immediately after World War II.
-Asbestos products were torn out and replaced, releasing large amounts of asbestos fibers into the air.
+During this time, asbestos products were torn out and replaced, which could release large amounts of asbestos fibers into the air.

 The USS Alabama and Asbestos

 The USS Alabama may have had asbestos in the walls, roofing, flooring and other construction materials, such as insulation.
-Asbestos was also likely present in the engine room and boiler room.
+Asbestos was also likely present in the engine and boiler rooms.
 Individuals involved in the construction or repairs of the USS Alabama may have been exposed to asbestos.

 - Alabama State Docks